knowmetools/km-api/docs/API/account.rst

     :>json string url: The URL of the email address' detail view.
     :>json string email: The email's address.
     :>json boolean verified: A boolean indicating if the address has been verified.
+    :>json int verified_action: An integer corresponding to an action to perform when the email is verified.
+See `Email Verification Actions <email-verification-actions_>`_ for more information.
     :>json boolean primary: A boolean indicating if the address is the user's primary email.

     :status 201: The email address was created successfully.